2miles/activity-archive/README.md

 Once you have initially exported all of your Strava data, you can run the sync command to keep it updated as you add more activities.

-The first time you run this command it may take a few minutes depending on how many activities you have.
+- NOTE The first time you run this command it may take a few minutes depending on how many activities you have.
 As it generates route maps, thumbnails, reports, and rebuilts the heatmaps.

 ```bash
 python src/sync.py
 ```

+This command orchestrates the full pipeline:

+- Fetches new activities from Strava
+- Downloads missing stream data
+- Regenerates or appends to derived data (CSV, logs, maps, thumbnails)

+Internally, this runs the individual scripts in `src/`

 ## Design